folio-org/stripes/doc/overview.md

 * Re-rendering is possible because all relevant state is stored with Stripes or Okapi and managed outside of the component.

-* This approach enables us to set up test harnesses where components can be fed stock data from their chosen Okapi web services (we will build on things like [Enzyme](http://airbnb.io/enzyme/) that do this more generically for React components).
+* This approach enables us to set up test harnesses where components can be fed stock data from their chosen Okapi web services.

 ## Packages and dependencies